thuanpham0807/thuanpham.github.io/index.md

 	- Execute functional, regression, integration, sanity and smoke testing.
 	- Write document and guide line of company's products.
 	- Support team member in resolve issue, discuss with PM and stakeholders  to get final decision.
-	- Implement, and maintain automation test scripts.
+	- Implement, and maintain automation test scripts by Selenium testNG framework.